-So what is it that’s putting women off?
-Where do their attitudes diverge from that of men?
-What turns them on – and off – when it comes to financial messaging and marketing?
+Is this simply down to a difference in earnings and savings, or are there other barriers that women face?
+How do their attitudes towards investing diverge from that of men?
+What turns them on, and off, when it comes to financial messaging and marketing?
 And what might tip them into taking action?

 - Products and balances held by women vs men

-- Product appeal and selection; preferred platform features; brand awareness and resonance of marketing activity
+- Brand awareness and resonance of marketing activity